 Fundamentals of hand drafting and architectural conventions.
 Includes use of tools, lettering, dimensioning, drafting techniques, and frame construction vocabulary and technology.
-(2 lecture hours, 2 lab hours) how humans communicate.
-Focuses on language as the basis for social relations and culture.
-Emphasis is on the similarities and differences of human
+(2 lecture hours, 2 lab hours)

 Building Materials

 Characteristics, properties, and applicable standards of construction materials.
 Includes all major structural, enclosure and finish materials and standards for materials.
 Emphasis on the process of material selection and evaluation including sustainability concepts and criteria.(4 lecture hours)